dicksont/nwjs-osx-menu/README.md

 ##Usage

-This is available as a [nmp module](https://www.npmjs.com/package/nwjs-osx-menu).
+This is available as a [npm module](https://www.npmjs.com/package/nwjs-osx-menu).
 Simply install with:

 ```Shell
 npm install nwjs-osx-menu